asynkr/notion-export-cleaner/README.md

 > NB: you can also export as markdown or html _without_ subpages as folders.
 However, there will be a lot more name conflicts (multiple pages wanting to be called the same), so a lot more `My file`, `My file 1`, `My file 2`, etc.

 1. **Unzip :**
    Once the export is done, you'll have a zip file.
-It may be difficult to unzip it, because of the huge file names.
-I found that usually `7-zip` is able to unzip it.
+This zip file will be difficult to unpack.
+In a lot of cases, Windows will refuse to unzip it, due to the long file names.
+My personal recommandation for unziping is to do the following:

+   1. Use `7-zip` to "extract here" the zip file.
+This will create a folder with the same name as the zip file, but wont extract it recursively.

+   2. Rename the zip to something shorter, like `export.zip`

+   3. Use `7-zip` to "extract files".
+Choose a destination with a short path.
+I personnaly use `D:\`, the root of a secondary drive.

 2. **Run the executable :**
    Inside a terminal, run the executable with the path to the folder containing the exported files as argument: